hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

   to port 22.

 * `ssh_private_key_file` (string) - Use this ssh private key file instead of a generated ssh key pair for connecting to the instance.
+This key file must already exist on the `source_ami`

 * `ssh_private_ip` (bool) - If true, then SSH will always use the private IP if available.